katcipis/sophia/notes/xp-explained.md

 your organizations have some serious issues (communication, trust, etc), so you really need to address these problems instead of masking them with points and poker stuff :-).

-Besides Kent really liking the estimation thing, I prefer to work with only priorization and getting shit done.
+I prefer to work with only prioritization and getting shit done.
 Of course this is not always possible, so it is important to developers to develop some knowledge on estimation.